230500226/WebGL_ClassNotes/README.md

   - true z = Zfar - position of cube * ration of Znear
   - Moving the camera changes perspective of the scene
-	  - therefore the persective matrix must be inversed to the scene perspective
+	  - therefore the persective matrix must be inversed to the scene perspective TEST Next week
+**gl.matrix be used in the next test and fisa**

+View matrix FOV
+Translation matrix is the inverse of the scene perspective

+- Manipulate objects depending on the aspect ratio to appear normal

-#### 5% project mark changes
+#### 5% project -> project mark is now 20%
+- the game
+- due 15th may
+#### 5% is now the
-- handwrite the derivatoin of the matrices and some sections of the perspective matrix
+- hand-write the derivation of the matrices and some sections of the perspective matrix - use the youtube videos - no care aobut js implementation
-- including the game
+- instead look at the implementation from the gl.matrix library